carbon-design-system/carbon-elements/docs/technical-preview.md

 yarn add @carbon/type@alpha
 ```

 During this Technical Preview, we are using the `alpha.X` pattern to version our packages.
-This means that we do not respect [Semantic Versioning](https://semver.org/) (semver) during these updates, although we will try our best in order to follow it and cause minimal disrution.
+This means that we do not respect [Semantic Versioning](https://semver.org/) (semver) during these updates, although we will try our best in order to follow it and cause minimal disruption.

 When Carbon Elements is officially released, we will respect semver for each release.